 In 2020, up to $5,000 was awarded to qualifying Arts Scholars in addition to the merit-based scholarships students had already received upon their acceptance to the college.
 Students may audition in multiple disciplines (Studio Art and Music; Art History, Music, and Creative Writing, etc.), but no more than two Fine Arts Scholarships will be awarded to an individual student.

-To be considered for these scholarships, interested students must apply to the college by December 13, 2020.
+To be considered for these scholarships, interested students must apply to the college.

 Additionally, students must: